awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Backup retention period<a name="USER_WorkingWithAutomatedBackups.BackupRetention"></a>

-You can set the backup retention period when you create a DB instance\.
-If you don't set the backup retention period, the default backup retention period is one day if you create the DB instance using the Amazon RDS API or the AWS CLI\.
-The default backup retention period is seven days if you create the DB instance using the console\.
+You can set the backup retention period when you create a DB instance or Multi\-AZ DB cluster\.
+If you don't set the backup retention period, the default backup retention period is one day if you create the database using the Amazon RDS API or the AWS CLI\.
+The default backup retention period is seven days if you create the database using the console\.

-After you create a DB instance, you can modify the backup retention period\.
+After you create a DB instance or cluster, you can modify the backup retention period\.
 You can set the backup retention period to between 0 and 35 days\.
 Setting the backup retention period to 0 disables automated backups\.
-Manual snapshot limits \(100 per Region\) do not apply to automated backups\.
+Manual snapshot limits \(100 per Region\) don't apply to automated backups\.

-Automated backups aren't created while a DB instance is stopped\.
-Backups can be retained longer than the backup retention period if a DB instance has been stopped\.
+Automated backups aren't created while a DB instance or cluster is stopped\.
+Backups can be retained longer than the backup retention period if a database has been stopped\.
 RDS doesn't include time spent in the `stopped` state when the backup retention window is calculated\.

 **Important**
 An outage occurs if you change the backup retention period from 0 to a nonzero value or from a nonzero value to 0\.
 This applies to both Single\-AZ and Multi\-AZ DB instances\.

 ## Enabling automated backups<a name="USER_WorkingWithAutomatedBackups.Enabling"></a>

-If your DB instance doesn't have automated backups enabled, you can enable them at any time\.
+If your database doesn't have automated backups enabled, you can enable them at any time\.
 You enable automated backups by setting the backup retention period to a positive nonzero value\.
-When automated backups are enabled, your RDS instance and database is taken offline and a backup is immediately created\.
+When automated backups are turned on, your RDS instance and database is taken offline and a backup is immediately created\.

 **Note**
 If you manage your backups in AWS Backup, you can't enable automated backups\.
 For more information, see [Using AWS Backup to manage automated backups](#AutomatedBackups.AWSBackup)\.